 I’m sharing mini-quilt tutorial perfect for using up fabric scraps – and it would be really easy to adapt this tutorial to make a larger version.
 You can find the full tutorial HERE.

-If you’re looking for other ideas for using up scraps, this post is full of ideas for using your fabric scraps.
+If you’re looking for other ideas for using up scraps, this post is full of over 20 more ideas for using your fabric scraps including pillows, pincushions, great gifts, quilt blocks and even Christmas decorations!

 I’ve also started a Scraps pinboard that I update regularly, if you want to follow it for the latest projects and ideas: